-This topic describes foreign keys in Cloud Spanner and how they can be used to enforce referential integrity in your database solution.
+This topic describes foreign keys in Spanner and how they can be used to enforce referential integrity in your database solution.

 Foreign keys allow you to define relationships between tables.
-Cloud Spanner ensures the data integrity of these relationships is maintained.
+Spanner ensures the data integrity of these relationships is maintained.

 Imagine you are the lead developer for an e-commerce business.
 You are designing a database to process customer orders.
 The database needs to store information about each order, customer, and product.
 Figure 1 illustrates the basic database structure for the application.